Lymphoedema and cellulitis

-If your GP refers you to an allied health professional as part of a Chronic Disease Management Plan, you may be eligible for a Medicare rebate for up to five visits each year.
+If your GP refers you to an allied health professional (such as a physiotherapist) as part of a chronic disease management plan, you may be eligible for a Medicare rebate for up to five visits each year.
 Ask your GP for more details.

-The skin of the legs may become infected more easily after lymph glands are removed.
+The skin on the legs may become infected more easily after lymph nodes are removed.
 A common skin infection is called cellulitis.
-Signs of cellulitis include redness, painful swelling in the legs, warm skin and fever.
+Signs of cellulitis include redness, painful swelling, warm skin and fever.
 If you have any symptoms, see your GP as soon as possible.

-Keep the skin healthy and unbroken to reduce the risk of infection.
-Exercise regularly and avoid tight-fitting clothing.
+To reduce the risk of infection, keep the skin healthy and unbroken, exercise regularly and avoid tight-fitting clothing.
 Use moisturiser and sunscreen, and avoid scratches, cuts, burns, insect bites, and injections in your legs.
-Also keep your feet clean and dry to avoid fungal infections.
+Also, keep your feet clean and dry to avoid fungal infections.

 Podcast: Managing Cancer Pain